-But working for the right type of employer is only half the battle.
-You also have to have eligible loans, which include any Direct loans such as Stafford loans, PLUS loans (but not Parent PLUS loans), and Federal Direct Consolidation loans.
+Eligible loans include Direct loans such as Stafford loans, PLUS loans (but not Parent PLUS loans), and Federal Direct Consolidation loans.

-If you want to have your Federal Family Education Loan (FFEL) or Perkins loans forgiven, you may be able to, however, you’d have to consolidate those loans into a Direct Consolidation Loan first.
-However, any payments you made on the FFEL Program loans or Perkins Loans before you consolidated won’t count towards the necessary payments.
+If you want to have your Federal Family Education Loan (FFEL) or Perkins loans forgiven, you’ll have to consolidate them into a Direct Consolidation Loan first.
+Any payments you made on the FFEL Program loans or Perkins Loans before you consolidated won’t count toward the necessary payments.

 Private student loans are not eligible for Federal forgiveness programs.